WordPress Plugins

 The actual questions.

-What operators ask when they first look at Royal AI Firewall — and the answers we give them.
+What WordPress operators actually ask when they first look at a per-bot AI firewall — Cloudflare compatibility, search-engine safety, blocking Googlebot by accident, catalog refresh cadence, MCP server integration, uninstall behaviour — and the answers we give them.

 What’s the workflow — I install this, then what?

-Install and activate, walk the 4-step wizard (welcome → environment detection → Cloudflare guide if you’re on it → default policy), open the dashboard.
+Install and activate, walk the 4-step wizard (welcome → environment detection → CDN guide if any of the 7 supported CDNs is detected → default policy), open the dashboard.
 Bot hits start populating within a few hours on any indexed site.
 You look at the per-bot list, pick which agents to block, use the master “Block all” button if you want a quick lockdown.
 Total hands-on time is 60–90 seconds after install.

 How granular is the per-bot control really?